Having an important organization-wide meeting that encompasses all of the company’s business aspects and goals?

 Increases alignment and collaboration

-Building collaboration in a company is no small feat.
+Building collaboration in a company is no small feat, especially from home.
 Holding an all-hands meeting allows for strategic company alignment, vision setting, and team building.
 By fostering team spirit, it’s easier for units within the organization to learn from each other since they have become familiar with one another.

 For companies that have offices across regions or continents, a town hall becomes essential for all of the team members to meet and engage.
 Not only does it improve collaboration, but it maintains a sense of belonging and comradery among dispersed and remote teams.